Bucharest: History

 Bucharest's history alternated periods of development and decline from the early settlements in antiquity until its consolidation as the national capital of Romania late in the 19th century.
 First mentioned as the 'Citadel of București' in 1459, it became the residence of the ruler of Wallachia, Voivode Vlad the Impaler.

-The Ottomans appointed Greek administrators (Phanariotes) to run the town from the 18th century.
-The 1821 Wallachian uprising initiated by Tudor Vladimirescu led to the end of the rule of Constantinople Greeks in Bucharest.

 The Old Princely Court (Curtea Veche) was erected by Mircea Ciobanul in the mid-16th century.
 Under subsequent rulers, Bucharest was established as the summer residence of the royal court.
-During the years to come, it competed with Târgoviște on the status of capital city after an increase in the importance of Southern Muntenia brought about by the demands of the suzerain power – the Ottoman Empire.
+During the years to come, it competed with Târgoviște on the status of capital city after an increase in the importance of Southern Muntenia brought about by demands of the suzerain power – the Ottoman Empire.

-Bucharest finally became the permanent location of the Wallachian court after 1698 (starting with the reign of Constantin Brâncoveanu).
+Bucharest finally became the permanent location of the Wallachian court after 1698, starting with the reign of Constantin Brâncoveanu.
+The city was partly destroyed by natural disasters and rebuilt several times, in the following 200 years.